 SECURITY IN OUR REGION

-We’ve increased Defence’s engagement in the South Pacific and South East Asia to help build its capacity and capability to respond to common threats and security challenges.
+We’ve increased the ADF's engagement in the South Pacific and South East Asia to help build its capacity and capability to respond to common threats and security challenges.

 SUPPORTING DEFENCE PERSONNEL

 We are supporting our former, current and future Defence personnel, through: